We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 A goat herder in Ethiopia discovered coffee in the 15th century.

-He realized that the coffee berries could energize because when his goats ate coffee cherries, he observed that the goats got a lot of energy and couldn’t sleep at night.
+He realized that coffee berries could energize him because when his goats ate coffee cherries, they got a lot of energy and couldn’t sleep couldn’t.

 He shared his findings about the berries with the local monks.

-The local monks realized that after consuming a drink made from the coffee beans, they could stay up all night and pray.
+The local monks realized that after drinking coffee made from coffee beans, they could stay up all night and pray.

-That is when the word of the stimulating qualities of coffee spread around the globe.
+That is when the word about coffee’s stimulants spread around the globe.

-Though there’s a lot of history about coffee, and different origins, linking back to the 13th century.
+Though there are many other things about coffee and its different origins, tracing back to the 13th century.

 A goat herder discovered coffee when he realized his goats had more energy after eating the red berries.</span>